Fuli-Wang/pinn_pmp/README.md

     python3 pinntrain.py

+Alternatively, users may directly employ a Python file to generate data and conduct training.
+The following is an example for a delta robot:

+    python3 pinntrain_delta.py

 # PMP implementation

 After the training, a model(.pth) will be obtained, then please set your target length (.txt) and run the following example to execute PMP, which will print and record the result (.txt)